PrairieLearn/PrairieLearn/docs/running-in-production/docker-compose.md

 PrairieLearn can be configured by a `config.json` in the root of the repository.

 - First make the file `config.json` in your root repository.
-- Add the following line to `docker-compose-production.yml` under `volumes`:
+- Add the following line to `docker-compose-production.yml` under `services:pl:volumes`:

 ```sh
 - ./config.json:/PrairieLearn/config.json
 ```

 The `config.json` file should contain appropriate overrides for the keys in [`lib/config.js`](`https://github.com/PrairieLearn/PrairieLearn/blob/master/apps/prairielearn/src/lib/config.js`).
 At a minimum, you'll probably want to update the various `postgres*` options to point it at your database.
+Note that PrairieLearn is configured to connect to postgress unencrypted (no SSL), so ensure that your postgres instance permits such connections from your PrairieLearn host.

 ## Reverse Proxy